-This form must be completed, signed and dated by any member of staff who identifies a possible child protection or safeguarding concern:

-- All child protection concerns must be reported immediately to the designated Safeguarding Lead. - Record the facts and do not make judgements.
-Record dates, times, places, actual words, what was observed, who was present and questions asked. - Any concerns about staff should be reported directly to the Head Teacher/Head of Service. - Concerns about the Head Teacher should be reported to the Chair of Governors/Proprietor

-Details of Concern/Incident: En Art Zu Contraction Signed: Print: Date:
+Date of incident: Time of incident: School name This form must be completed, signed and dated by any member of staff who identifies a possible child protection or safeguarding concern: • All child protection concerns must be reported immediately to the designated Safeguarding Lead. • Record the facts and do not make judgements.
+Record dates, times, places, actual words, what was observed, who was present and questions asked. • Any concerns about staff should be reported directly to the Head Teacher/Head of Service. • Concerns about the Head Teacher should be reported to the Chair of Governors/Proprietor Details of Concern/Incident: Immediate Actions by staff: Signed: Print: Date:

 Action taken by Designated Safeguarding Lead:

 Any other relevant information:

 Signed: Date:

+Deint

 Print:

-Office use only - additional notes: Bound Book Reference Number:
+Office use only - additional notes: Bound Book

+-30 Reference Number:

 Linked incidents

-Right Services Right Time Universal
+Right Services Right Time

+Universal

+Universal+

-Universal+ Additional
+Additional

 Complex/Significant

-Health & D MARF Safety referral
+ealth & MARF afety referral